International-Data-Spaces-Association/ids-specification/transfer/transfer.process.protocol.md

 #### Description

-The `TransferTerminationMessage` is sent by the provider or consumer at any point except a terminal state to indicate the data transfer process should stop and be placed in a terminal state.
+The `TransferTerminationMessage` is sent by the provider or consumer at any point except a terminal state to indicate the [Transfer Process](../model/terminology.md#transfer-process) should stop and be placed in a terminal state.
 If the termination was due to an error, the sender may include error information.